Frequently Asked Questions about College Essay Writing

 - Improve overall communication skills: Increase students’ confidence in expressing themselves verbally and in writing, as well as become well-equipped in other areas, such as preparing speeches

 - Improve performance in college-level writing courses at high school, for example AP courses.
-A creative writing course can boost students’ confidence and skills in order to prepare for college-level writing assignments.
+An essay writing course can boost students’ confidence and skills in order to prepare for college-level writing assignments

-Q: What type of a student would benefit from a creative writing program?
+Q: What type of a student would benefit from an essay writing program?

-Q: How is the creative writing program different from taking an English course?
+Q: How is the essay writing program different from taking an English course?

-Q: How often will the student practice creative writing skills within the program?
+Q: How often will the student practice essay writing skills within the program?

 A: 8th, 9th and 10th grades: 9 sessions in the academic year.